interactionresearchstudio/connected-shelf-esp32/README.md

 # Connected Shelf ESP32 Firmware

 Firmware for the ESP32 to communicate with the IRS IOT server.
-The device can be left to post photos at intervals or can be configured to be a captive portal to allow users to edit settings such as brightness, contrast, framesize etc.
+The device can be left to post photos at 30 minute intervals or can be configured to be a captive portal to allow users to edit settings such as brightness, contrast, framesize etc.

 ## Hardware